shsiddhant/memory.fm/CONTRIBUTING.md

 ### Open a merge request

 1. Make sure that your changes have followed the [code guidelines](#code-guidelines).
 Also ensure that the CI pipeline jobs run successfully.
-Once everything looks good, go over to your fork on GitLab.
+Once everything looks good, go over to your fork on Github.
 2. Create a new merge request, with `your-new-branch` as the source branch, and the upstream/original `main` as the target branch.
 3. Please write a descriptive title with prefixes such as:
 	- `bug` : If you fix something.
 Please include the issue # if you fix a bug that's open in the issues tracker.